 Acquisition of a non-controlling interest is recorded directly in equity; the difference between the amount paid and the share of the net assets acquired is a debit or credit to equity.
 Therefore, no additional goodwill is recorded upon purchase of a non-controlling interest, nor is a gain or loss recognized upon disposal of a non-controlling interest.

 Equity attributable to the non-controlling interest is presented separately in the consolidated statements of financial position.
-Income attributable to the non-controlling interest is presented separately in the consolidated statements of income and in the consolidated statements of comprehensive income.
+Income attributable to the non-controlling interest is presented separately in the consolidated statements of comprehensive income.

 1.8 Goodwill